jkjung-avt/jetson_nano/README.md

    $ sudo jetson_clocks
    ```

-Here is a list of blog posts realted to the scipts in this repository:
+Here is a list of blog posts related to the scripts in this repository:

 * [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/)
 * [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/)